Compound Interest Formula Derivations

 Working Out the Present Value

-In other words, you know a Future Value, and want to know a Present Value.
+In other words, we know a Future Value, and want to know a Present Value.

 We can just rearrange the formula to suit ... dividing both sides by (1+r)n to give us: